ecoutu/namegen/README.md

-      -f, --file      Path to the wordlist file            [default: "words"] -n, --numnames  Default number of names to generate  [default: 1] -p, --port      Port to listen on                    [default: 8080] -r, --route     Route for the name generator         [default: "/namegen"]
+      -f, --file      Path to the wordlist file            [default: "words"] -n, --numnames  Default number of names to generate  [default: 1] -p, --port      Port to listen on                    [default: 8080] -r, --route     HTTP route for the name generator    [default: "/namegen"]

 ## Query parameters